OSH Answers Fact Sheets

 Does aging affect hearing?

-Hearing sensitivity declines as people become older.
+Hearing sensitivity also declines as people become older.
 This medical condition is called presbycusis.
 Again, just like noise-induced hearing loss, everyone is not affected equally.
 Age-related hearing loss adds to noise-induced hearing loss.
-Hearing ability may continue to worsen even after a person stops work in a noisy environment.
+As such hearing ability may continue to worsen even after a person stops work in a noisy environment.

 What are some other causes of hearing loss?

 Some chemicals are ototoxic; that is, they are toxic to the organs of hearing and balance or the nerves that go to these organs.
-This means that noise-exposed workers who are also exposed to ototoxic chemicals (e.g., toluene, carbon disulfide) may suffer from more hearing impairment than those who have the same amount of noise exposure without any exposure to ototoxic chemicals.
+This fact means that noise-exposed workers who are also exposed to ototoxic chemicals (e.g., toluene, styrene, carbon disulfide, specific types of antibiotics, etc.) may suffer from more hearing impairment than those who have the same amount of noise exposure without any exposure to ototoxic chemicals.

 How is hearing loss measured?